Eight Signs That Your Body Is Unhappy

 Our bodies have clever ways of letting us know when things are going pear shaped – yet many of us ignore these warning signs – at our peril.

 Here are the eight ways in which your body tries to signal that all is not well.
-We’d like you to be aware of these so you can be here for a long time – not just for a good time!
+We’d like you to be aware of these so you can be here for a long time

 The complications of insomnia can include: